 - Superconduct – Cryo + Electro or vice versa

-- Crystalize – when Geo is used on an enemy affected by Hydro/Electro/Pyro/Cryo.
-This creates a shard which turns into a shield when a character picks it up.
+- Crystalize – When Geo is used on an enemy affected by Hydro/Electro/Pyro/Cryo.
+This creates a shard that turns into a shield when a character picks it up.

 You might have noticed that only Vaporize and Melt reactions have ‘reverse’ mechanics and they have a multiplier.
 These are called Amplifying reactions.
 All other reactions are Transformative in nature.

 Difference between Transformative and Amplifying reactions in Genshin Impact

 The damage output of Amplifying Genshin Impact reactions like Melt and Vaporize depends on a character’s attack.
 This means that Melt itself doesn’t deal damage but it replaces the damage of the attack that triggers it.

 As a result, to make the most of Vaporize and Melt, you don’t really need a lot of Elemental Mastery but focus on great ATK, Crit Rate, and Crit DMG stats instead.

 From the list mentioned above, it is clear that Hydro attacks can trigger Vaporize while Pyro attacks can trigger Reverse Vaporize.
 This is important because Elemental Mastery is applied to the attack that triggers the reaction.

 Accordingly, for the best damage numbers, you’ll have to increase the Elemental Mastery of your Pyro character if your team is based on triggering Reverse Vaporize (Xingqiu + Hu Tao).